cs573-24s/a2-DataVis-7Ways/README.md

 ### Technical Achievments

-- **Mouse over Feature** For this graph, I also added a hover-to-inspect functionality using Bokeh's `HoverTool()`.
+- **Mouse over Feature:** For this graph, I also added a hover-to-inspect functionality using Bokeh's `HoverTool()`.
 Thus, users can hover over points on the graph to inspect the individual values.

 ![PyVis4](img/PyVis4.png)